bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+  A token is a sort of encrypted key that allows you to access protected routes.

 2. What steps can you take in your web apps to keep your data secure?
+  Protected Routes, using tokens.
+Keeping what needs to be under authenication under a private route.

 3. Describe how web servers work.
+  A webserver will process data request from a client over HTTP.
+Different servers store different data and your server stores the data you need on it.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  AJAX requests
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions